-Back to Conter its Page Back to Contents Page Skills for Work Engineering Skills National 5 5 Skills for Work National 5 SENIOR PHASE PUPILS This course will provide the broad practical skills base needed in engineering manufacture systems and processes.
+Dack to Contents 1 age Dack to Contents Fage Skills for Work Engineering Skills National 5 5 Skills for Work National 5 SENIOR PHASE PUPILS This course will provide the broad practical skills base needed in engineering manufacture systems and processes.
 Pupils will develop the skills and knowledge necessary for basic engineering processes and maintenance working on a range of engineering systems including fitting using hand skills, fabrication engineering, manufacturing project design and electrical and electronic engineering.
 Pupils will also gain an insight into other engineering occupations such as mechanical, automotive, electrical and electronic.
-Mechanical and Fabrication Practical Skills Electrical and Electronic Practical Skills Repair and Maintenance Skills Design and Manufacture Skills Skills and Attitudes for Employability plus An Understandin g of the Workplace Engineering Materials Fitting Using Hand Skills Employability and Essential Core Skills Applicants should be working towards National 5 Maths and Physics or Science related subject.
+Mechanical and Fabrication Practical Skills Electrical and Electronic Practical Skills Repair and Maintenance Skills Design and Manufacture Skills Skills and Attitudes for Employability plus An Understanding of the Workplace Engineering Materials Fitting Using Hand Skills Employability and Essential Core Skills Applicants should be working towards National 5 Maths and Physics or Science related subject.
 A completed personal statement highlighting suitability for the course must be submitted as part of the application process.
 Interested applicants may be required to participate in a course information event.
 Full time courses in engineering related disciplines Tuesday and Thursday afternoons 1 year Midlothian Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
-The cost of £20.00 must be met by school.
+The cost of £25.00 must be met by school.
+Higher Childcare and Development 6 Higher S5 & S6 PUPILS This Higher Childcare and Development course covers the key areas of how children develop and learn, how the adult supports this and theoretical approaches around these areas.
+The course is assessed by a project and external assessment.
+This course is an ideal progression route to HNC Childhood Practice or as a supporting Higher when applying for Primary Teaching.
+Higher Childcare and Development Applicants must have achieved National 5 English and at least two other National 5 's.
+Ideally applicants should have achieved or be working towards Higher English.
+Applicants will be required to complete a personal statement highlighting suitability for the course as part of the selection process.
+Further selection process may be required if applications exceed availability.
+Successful achievement of this unit alongside Higher English (at C or above) will meet progression entry requirement s for the HNC Childhood Practice SCQF Level 7 course at Edinburgh College.
+Tuesday and Thursday afternoons 1 year Sighthill Campus ASSESSMENT ARRANGEMENTS Although enrolled at college, pupils sitting SQA exams will be re required to sit at school.